 SBA Loans: The United States Small Business Administration (SBA) guarantees some loans.
 While this type of loan is often more difficult to qualify for, the taxpayer guarantee shields the lender from undue financial risk, meaning that terms are often very favorable for borrowers.

-Merchant Cash Advances: not strictly loans, merchant cash advances are a financial product where a company effectively purchases a percentage of future credit and debit card transactions.
+Merchant Cash Advances: not loans, merchant cash advances are a financial product where a company effectively purchases a percentage of future credit and debit card transactions.
 Be careful with these, as those credit card transaction fees can cause some serious cash flow issues.
 These cash advantages have massive upsides, but make sure you’re in the right situation.

 Every company needs equipment to function.